 In 2020, I was granted the prestigious Mary Alice Shaver Promising Professor award of the American Academy of Advertising and I was named an emerging scholar for AEJMC.
 A bibliometric study published in 2021 identified me as the no. 1 contributing author to the media multitasking literature.
 I also received recognition from the International Communication Association for my dissertation and meta-analysis on multiscreening, as well as other awards and recognitions.
 I received early tenure and promotion to associate professor in Spring 2022.

-I am an Assistant Professor of Advertising at the Hubbard School of Journalism and Mass Communication, University of Minnesota – Twin Cities.
-My work has appeared in Journal of Advertising, International Journal of Advertising, Communication Methods & Measures, Communication Research, Human Communication Research, Internet Research, Journal of Broadcasting & Electronic Media, Cyberpsychology, Behavior, & Social Networking, Journalism & Mass Communication Quarterly, and Journal of Marketing Communications among others.
+I published 25+ book chapters and articles in top-tier advertising and communication journals, such as Journal of Advertising, International Journal of Advertising, Communication Methods & Measures, Communication Research, Human Communication Research, Internet Research, Journal of Broadcasting & Electronic Media, Cyberpsychology, Behavior, & Social Networking, Journalism & Mass Communication Quarterly, Journal of Marketing Communications and Journal of Interactive Advertising among others.
 I make use of different methods (e.g., experiments, surveys, media diaries, content analyses, meta-analyses, eye-tracking).
 I have experience with both the fixed eye-tracker and the mobile eye-tracker (glasses).

 I am also the founder of the Research in Strategic Communication (RiSC) Lab Group.